SeeMax/FourSight/wp-content/plugins/woocommerce-services/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Accept the terms of service
 1. Install and activate WooCommerce if you haven't already done so
 1. Install, activate and connect Jetpack if you haven't already done so
-1. Add a USPS or Canada Post shipping method instance to any shipping zone
 1. Want to buy shipping labels?
 First, add your credit card to https://wordpress.com/me/purchases/billing and then print labels for orders right from the Edit Order page
+1. Enable automated taxes from WooCommerce > Settings > Tax (make sure "enable taxes" is checked in General settings first)

 == Frequently Asked Questions ==

 = What services are included? =

-For this first release, we’re including free real-time USPS and Canada Post Shipping rates in checkout.
-We are also including discounted USPS shipping labels for domestic packages.
-More services will roll out over upcoming releases.

-= Are Real-Time Rates in Checkout Free? =

-Yes, real-time rates in checkout are totally free.
+* USPS label purchase/printing
+* Automated tax calculation
+* Stripe account provisioning (through WooCommerce setup wizard)
+* PayPal Checkout payment authorization

 = Can I buy and print shipping labels for US domestic and international packages? =

-For this first release, you can buy and print USPS shipping labels for domestic packages only.
-International shipping is not yet supported.
+Yes!
+You can buy and print USPS shipping labels for domestic and international destinations.

 = This works with WooCommerce, right? =

 Yep!
-WooCommerce version 2.6 or newer, please.
+WooCommerce version 3.0 or newer, please.

 = Why is a Jetpack Connection and WordPress.com account required? =